Posted on February 11, 2013, by sr law, Click here for PDF Article Download

 Excessive work stress that can have harmful health risks is caused by stressors such as extra overtime work due to cutbacks in the labor workforce, pressure to work hard to conform to company expectations, and the gnawing fear of getting fired.
-Another factor that triggers workplace stress is the heavy strain to perform continually at a steady rate without respite.
+Another factor that triggers workplace stress is the massive strain to perform continually at a steady rate without respite.

 As the countdown clock approaches zero hour

 Employers should act as encouraging role models, especially during periods when the levels of work stress are high.
 Preparing your staff to meet deadlines requires tact and a confident attitude, where you need to lay out the work plans and assign tasks fittingly.
 However, to motivate your employees to finish a project in a narrow time frame, you need to be calm, focused and creative.

 Don’t force the results.
 Rather, invest a lot of time in planning well to ensure you get the job done on time.
 If you need to outsource certain tasks or hire extra workers, then do so.
 To lessen the pressure, call some clients and request for an extended deadline.